hakimbalestrieri/hakimbalestrieri/README.md

 - 👋 Hi, I’m @hakimbalestrieri
 - 👀 I have been interested in computers since I was very young.
 I remain curious about new technologies that are constantly emerging!
 - 💞️ I’m looking to collaborate on projects, write me your idea at the address below
-- 📫 How to reach me : hakimbalestrieri.ch or hakimbalestrieri@gmail.com
+- 📫 How to reach me : hakimbalestrieri@gmail.com

 <!---
 hakimbalestrieri/hakimbalestrieri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.